Fluctuations of time averages around closed geodesics in non-positive curvature: Background

 \subsection{Geometry and dynamics of the geodesic flow}

 We recall the necessary background from \cite{BCFT} on geodesic flow for non-positive curvature manifolds.
 The arguments in this paper use the dynamical structure obtained there, rather than direct geometric arguments.
-We refer to \cite{wB95,pE99} for general reference on the geometry.
+We refer to \cite{wB95,pE99} for general geometric background.

 We consider a compact, connected, boundaryless smooth manifold $M$ equipped with a smooth Riemannian metric $g$, with non-positive sectional curvatures at every point.
 For each $v$ in the unit tangent bundle $T^1M$ there is a unique constant speed geodesic denoted $\gamma_v$ such that $\dot{\gamma}_v(0)=v$.
 The \emph{geodesic flow} $(g_t)_{t\in\mathbb{R}}$ acts on $T^1M$ by $g_t(v)=(\dot\gamma_v)(t)$.
 We equip $T^1M$ with a metric $d$ given by